 Wearable technology might sound very futuristic but it’s already here and industry adoption is moving fast.
 Wearable technology, or wearables, has actually been around for a century but the traditional wearables might not scream tech.

 The early wearables were things like watches and hearing aids.
 Within the last couple of years, smartwatches have become mainstream and are probably the first thing that comes to mind when you hear the words wearable technology.

-Wearables for industry and warehousing is something that has been sneaking up more under the radar.
+Wearables for industry and warehousing are something that has been sneaking up more under the radar.
 They have a big impact on both productivity and employee safety.

 The definition of wearable technology

-Enter wearables, typically they are lightweight PDA´s, scanners or printers.
-Small devices that are made specifically so that they can be worn on the user’s body in a smooth and efficient way.
+Enter wearables, typically they are lightweight PDA’s, scanners, or printers.
+Small devices are made specifically so that they can be worn on the user’s body in a smooth and efficient way.

 The worker will have both hands free without having to constantly pick up and put down their device.

 There are many ways in which wearable tech will improve your business, including protecting your workers and saving time.